- Symptoms & Signs

 - a neuromuscular disease called the Kearns-Sayre syndrome.

-MELAS and all other mitochondrial diseases were entirely enigmatic before it was discovered that they were due to mutations not in regular chromosomes but in the chromosome of the mitochondria.
+MELAS and all other mitochondrial diseases were not well understood before it was discovered that they were due to mutations in the chromosomes of the mitochondria.